 B&Bs often have a lack of space for families, and people may be sharing bathrooms or be without internet access, laundry or cooking facilities.
 Because of their unsuitability as long-term homes, the use of B&Bs is time limited by law.
 But faced with no other options, councils increasingly have to rely on B&Bs to provide TA.

-The chart above shows that in 2022 - the most recent full year we have data for - more than 3,000 households were living in B&B-style accommodation as TA.
-This is a 100% increase since 2011.
+The chart above shows that in 2024 - the most recent full year we have data for - more than 6,000 households were living in B&B-style accommodation as TA.
+This number has more than quadrupled since 2011, and is 26% higher than just one year earlier in 2023.

 As well as often being generally unsuitable for living long-term, TA often sees families moved to new boroughs or even cities, miles away from jobs, schools and support networks.
 In the last decade, the number of households being placed in a different borough has increased by more than 100%.